Cloud-Schematics/LEMP/README.md

 # LEMP

-Use this template to provision a classic virtual server instance (VSI) in IBM Cloud by using Terraform or IBM Cloud Schematics, and configure the instance with the components of the LAMP stack:
+Use this template to provision a classic virtual server instance (VSI) in IBM Cloud by using Terraform or IBM Cloud Schematics, and configure the instance with the components of the LEMP stack:
 - Linux
 - NGINX
 - MySQL (mariadb)